 This winter I planted what is called green manure cover crops.
 These are plants that are beneficial to the soil by enriching it and adding much-needed nutrients.

 It was my first foray into cover crops as normally I put cardboard over my raised beds for the winter and by spring it is either decomposed or what is left I just put into the compost.

-In doing a bunch of reading and questioning of Google, the least offensive alternative was using a cover crop.
+In doing a bunch of reading and questioning of Google, I found this wonderful article on root knot nematodes that explains what causes them and some organic solutions.
+For me, the least offensive alternative was using a cover crop.

 These green manure crops have been used for years by large farms as it’s a way of putting back into the soil what the previous year’s harvest took out.